tarantool/doc/doc/concepts/atomic/transaction_model.rst

 (for synchronous replication).

-So, during transaction execution, the MVCC must choose between *read-commited* or *read-confirmed* visibility, which inevitably leads to the *serializable* isolation level.
+So, during transaction execution, the MVCC must choose between *read-committed* or *read-confirmed* visibility, which inevitably leads to the *serializable* isolation level.